isabella232/office-developer-exchange-docs.pt-BR/docs/backup-restore/how-to-validate-backup-integrity-by-using-the-chksgfiles-api-in-exchange.md

 ---
-title: Validar a integridade do backup, usando a API CHKSGFILES no Exchange 2013
+title: Validar a integridade do backup usando a API CHKSGFILES no Exchange 2013
 manager: sethgros
 ms.date: 09/17/2015
 ms.audience: Developer